 There are various ways in which one can distinguish levels of causality.
 We will be interested in the generic/single-case distinction.
 A causal claim of the form C is a cause of E is generic if at least one of the causal relata C or E is generic, i.e., can be instantiated on more than one occasion.
 Otherwise the claim is single-case.
-Thus smoking is a cause of lung cancer is a generic claim while Harry's smoking is a cause of his lung cancer is single-case.
+Thus Helicobacter Pylori is a cause of gastric ulcer is a generic claim, while the Helicobacter Pylori in Harry's stomach caused his gastric ulcer is single-case.
 Usually, either both relata are generic or both relata are single-case-apparent cases of mixed causal claims are typically at root homogeneous.
 Thus, the war is a cause of all my troubles in fact has two single-case relata since all my troubles can only be instantiated once.
 However there are some genuine cases of mixed causal claims; for example, in a nested causal relationship such as smoking causing cancer is a cause of restrictions on tobacco advertising, the cause is single-case (a fact) while the effect is generic (Williamson and Gabbay, 2005).
 We will class causal claims with mixed-level relata as generic-level claims.